prateekshukla1108/100-daysofcuda/README.md

 **Day 22:** Shifted focus from Implimenting everything from scratch to cuDNN.
 Reimplimented the CNN Mnist project in cuDNN and managed to compile it with some logical errors still there

+**Day 23:** Again refocused on Implimenting everything from scratch as cuDNN version was pretty difficult to maintain.
+Did huge progress by integrating everything in one file and almost reaching excellence in doing it